top of page

 In the dance of safety how you carry yourself can deter predators.
 By staying informed and proactive while being mindful of your cues you can significantly reduce the risk of becoming a victim.

 By understanding the strategies used by predators we equip ourselves with knowledge to avoid falling into their trap.
 Being vigilant about your surroundings is crucial as cultivating confident body language and self assurance.
-At the time exercise caution when allowing people into your space, in the digital world.

 The Center for Violence Prevention and Self-Defense Training (CVPSD) is a non-profit organization dedicated to providing evidence-based training in violence prevention and self-defense.
 With a focus on unbiased program development, CVPSD offers customized programs to individuals and organizations, equipping them with the tools to enhance personal safety and contribute to violence prevention in their communities.
 The Center reaches individuals and communities through partnerships with schools and other nonprofits, community groups, as well as classes for the public.